Hosky125/HMI/README.md

 'interlayer_links_weight' represents a weight matrix of interlayer links if considered, or 0 otherwise.

 ## A complete example of calculating HMI
 Weighted two-layer networks of bird pollination and dispersal from Hervías-Parejo et al. (2020).
-This example uses bird pollination and dispersal data from SC(San Cristobal) Island.
+This example uses bird pollination and dispersal data from San Cristobal(SC) Island.

 References:
 Hervías-Parejo S, Tur C,Heleno R, Nogales M, Timóteo S, Traveset A.2020 Species functional traits and abundance as drivers of multiplex ecological networks:first empirical quantification of inter-layer edge weights.
 Proc.
 R. Soc.
 B 287: 20202127.